Dedicated faculty with more than 30 years of experience.

 Refund Policy: Thank you for investing in your success with Collegiate Test Prep.
 Because materials are purchased for each student upon enrollment, we are not able to provide refunds.

 Cell Phone Policy: We want all students to be fully engaged in their test prep course.
 To encourage full immersion, we ask that students limit cell phone use during class.
-Students are welcome to use their cell phones on breaks, but phones should be tucked away during the duration of learning.
+Students are welcome to use their cell phones on breaks, but phones should be tucked away for the duration of learning.

 The ACT® is a national college admissions examination that consists of subject area tests in English, math, reading, science and an optional writing test.
 The ACT is widely accepted by four-year colleges and universities in the United States.
 Each spring, CMS high schools offer the ACT free of charge to all 11th graders.